 On a related theme, but worth its own entry because of its significance, iOS 8 is open to system-wide third-party keyboards.
 This is huge, and one of the biggest complaints we had about iOS in the past.

 Thus you'll be able to download a Swype-style swiping keyboard and use it throughout iOS 8.
 This small, simple feature is the single element in Android that we used to be most envious of.
+Here are some of the alternative keyboards you might be able to use in iOS 8.

 iOS 8's new developer features: Third-party TouchID